TayLabs/Auth_Express/README.md

-# Auth_Express
+# @auth/express

-SDK for auth service integration in express
+SDK for use in Express applications that use the TayLabs/Auth service